Azure/Azure-Sentinel/Solutions/Shodan/Playbooks/ShodanPlaybooks/Shodan-EnrichIPAndDomain/readme.md

 #### b.
 Configurations in Sentinel

-1. In Azure sentinel, analytical rules should be configured to trigger an incident that contains IP Addresses and/or Domain Names.
+1. In Microsoft Sentinel, analytical rules should be configured to trigger an incident that contains IP Addresses and/or Domain Names.
 In the *Entity mapping* section of the analytics rule creation workflow, IP Address should be mapped to **Address** identifier of the **IP** entity type, and Domain Name should be mapped to **DomainName** identifier of the **Domain** entity type.

     Check the [documentation](https://docs.microsoft.com/azure/sentinel/map-data-fields-to-entities) to learn more about mapping entities.
 2. Configure the automation rules to trigger the playbook.
 Check the [documentation](https://docs.microsoft.com/azure/sentinel/tutorial-respond-threats-playbook) to learn more about automation rules.